CoderDojoGitHub/networking/networking/servers.md

 `theFile[1:]` means.
 So once we have the actul filename (which we call `relativeFile`), we open it and read the text out.
 Then we write that text back to the connection.

+So go ahead and try it - load up 'localhost:12345/thenameofthisfile.py' in your web browser.

+[If there's time, we do an optional section where we show them how to look up their ip address (Terminal -> ifconfig / cmd -> ipconfig) and then load some of their neighbor's content.